-For more information contact the Admissions officer (09) 526 6780 admissions@nzchiro.co.nz
+For more information contact the Admissions Office:

+admissions@nzchiro.co.nz

 7.12 Registration as a Chiropractor

 The College does not guarantee the registration to any Chiropractic Board.
 Students are responsible for understanding all the registration requirements for any Board that has jurisdiction in the location in which the student is planning to practise.